 Goats are herbivores and love nothing more than to receive tasty plants like pineapple as a treat.
 Before you go feeding your goat fruit, though, there are quite a few things you need to know.
 If you feed your goat too much of a good thing, they can get sick, and there are some fruits that are potentially toxic to goats.

 Yes, goats can safely eat pineapple without you having to worry.
 Pineapple contains a lot of healthy vitamins and minerals for your goats.

-Keep in mind that pineapples, like other fruits such as oranges, blueberries and watermelon, have a high sugar content compared to your goat’s normal diet.
+Keep in mind that while goats can eat oranges, goats eat blueberries and goats can eat watermelon, these fruits, like pineapples, have a high sugar content compared to your goat's normal diet.
 To keep their stomach from getting upset, be sure to never feed your goat more than 20% of their diet in treats, especially when it comes to fruit.

 While it’s unlikely that most goat owners are growing a pineapple tree, if you are in an area where you can grow one and your goat eats a pineapple, you don’t need to worry unless it wasn’t ripe.

 Yes, goats can eat pineapple rind.
 As long as you make sure to clean the rind to get pesticides off, you can feed it to your goat.
 Generally, though, a goat's favorite part of the pineapple will be the flesh.